Frequently Asked Questions (FAQs)

 - If you decide you want to proceed with the out-of-warranty service, we'll ask you to provide payment information to cover the repairs.
 Then, we'll issue you an RMA number so you can return the system.

 - When sending a system back to us, you're responsible for the shipping costs.
-Make sure to use a trackable service like UPS or FedEx (we do NOT recommend the US Postal Service), since otherwise we have no way of verifying that the system arrived.
+Make sure to use a trackable service like UPS or FedEx, since otherwise we have no way of verifying that the system arrived.
 Also, you will need to insure the package for the price that you paid for the system.

 - Before you return your EasyStart system, make sure to save any important files to your regular computer.
 We'll try to keep your files intact during repairs, but sometimes we need to replace the hard drive with a new one.
 For example, the hard drive in your player might be the source of the problem, or we may have to replace the whole player.
 In cases like these, the new system would start from scratch without any of your content, playlists, etc.